Rock 'n' Roll History for

 August 19

 After nine weeks at the top of the UK chart, "You're The One That I Want" by John Travolta and Olivia Newton-John is finally knocked out of first place by The Commodores' "Three Times A Lady".
-As of 2013 it was still the fifth best-selling single of all time in Great Britain, where it has sold 2 million copies.
+As of 2013 it was still the fifth best-selling single of all time in Great Britain, where it has sold two million copies.

 August 19